melqkiades/machine-learning-framework/README.md

 # Machine learning framework
-A framework to automatize the machine learning process
+A framework to automatize the machine learning process.